bearbucksc/king-hunter/README.md

 - Classic blue-themed GUI (Tauri + React)
 - License key system (disabled by default)

-> 💡 The license system is optional and disabled by default.
-You can re-enable it anytime if you decide to monetize.
+> 💡 The license system is optional and disabled by default. i can re-enable it anytime if you decide to monetize.

 ## Build Instructions